DataDog/hiring-engineers/answers.md

 I was able to set up tracers using the information provided by Datadog here: https://docs.datadoghq.com/tracing/setup_overview/setup/python/?tab=containers.

-It is first recommend to set up the environment, which Datadog provides a step-by-step instruction to ensure a smooth deployment configuration here: https://app.datadoghq.com/apm/docs?architecture=host-based&language=python
+It is first recommend to set up the environment, which Datadog provides a step-by-step instruction to ensure a smooth deployment configuration [here](https://app.datadoghq.com/apm/docs?architecture=host-based&language=python).

 Before getting started, the correct python libraries must be installed via the following commands: